TheKontinua/sequence/ProjectDocs/outline.rst

 	- Distance in 3 Dimensions
 * `congruence <../Chapters/congruence/en_US/student.tex>`_: Congruence
 	- Triangle Congruency
+* Parallel and Perpendicular Lines
+* Inscribed Angle and Shapes
+* Tangents to a Circle
+* Equation of a Circle
+* Ellipses
+* Hyperbolas
+* Rectangular Solids
+  - Surface area and volume
+* Cylinders, Pyramids, and Cones
+* Spheres
 * `vectors <../Chapters/vectors/en_US/student.tex>`_: Vectors
 	- Adding Vectors
 	- Multiplying a vector with a scalar